-At Clearwater Business Law, our attorneys represent contractors and subcontractors who have not been paid for their services.
+At Clearwater Business Law, our business litigation attorneys represent contractors and subcontractors who have not been paid for their services.
 When property owners fail to make a payment after a lien has been served and recorded, we assist our clients in pursuing payment.
 This may require filing a lawsuit to foreclose on the construction lien itself.
 We also assist property owners and developers by drafting a contract containing a stipulation explaining that before any payments will be made, the contractor must provide a written release of the lien to the property owner.

 We also have a significant amount of experience defending property owners against foreclosure if the contractors allegedly breached their contracts by abandoning a project, using defective materials, or causing unreasonable delays.
-Whether we are representing property owners or contractors, our attorneys work closely with our clients to secure the appropriate paperwork and affidavits in advance and so are appropriately prepared for litigation.
+Whether we are representing property owners or contractors, our litigation attorneys work closely with our clients to secure the appropriate paperwork and affidavits in advance and so are appropriately prepared for litigation.

 Employment disputes can take a number of different forms and can involve any of the following issues:

 - Restrictive covenants;